House of Ḱitanoski family

-The House of Ḱitanoski family, or House of Ḱitanovci is a house in the village of Vevčani, Vevčani Municipality, Macedonia.
-The house belongs to the Ḱitanoski family and the building is registered as a Cultural Heritage of Macedonia.
+The House of Ḱitanoski family, or House of Ḱitanovci is a house in the village of Vevčani, Vevčani Municipality, North Macedonia.
+The house belongs to the Ḱitanoski family and the building is registered as a Cultural Heritage of North Macedonia.

 History

 Andre Kitanoski started building the house, who bought the lot in 1898, and the foundation stone was laid in the spring of 1904.
 The ceremony was attended by the valija of Ohrid and the çavuş with about twenty soldiers.
 The house was completed in 1906.
 About 2,500 cubic meters of stone have been incorporated into the entire building (the house, the courtyards, the premises for the goods and the economy, the barn, the hut and the walling of the gap and the entire space).
 During the construction period, 25 workers were constantly hired, and beams and other material were brought from the Jablanica Mountain.
 The stone, which was carved by the famous masters of masonry from the Drimkol region, was paid for in gold.
 There was also a family guardhouse, to guard the children and women from the Arnaut (Albanian) gangs, whose targets of attacks were rich migrant working families.

 In 1941, part of the property of the house was confiscated by the Albanian authorities.
 Later, the partisan radio station was also located here.
 During the National Liberation Struggle, in 1944 the first meeting of the NLB for the Greater Struga Region was held in the house.
 The first People's Board of the Struga District was established in it.
 As a sign of merit, on August 2, 1954, a memorial plaque was unveiled on the house.